Mark Langhammer: Irish Labour Party

 In 2003, the Irish Labour Party began admitting members in the north, and the following year, Langhammer became the Chair of the Northern Ireland Labour Forum, the local branch of the party.
 In 2005, he was unsuccessful in elections to the Irish Labour Party National Executive Committee (NEC), but was co-opted on the proposal of Kathleen Lynch.

 Langhammer stood down from the NEC in 2008.
 Langhammer unsuccessfully proposed a motion for the party to contest council elections in Northern Ireland at the 2009 Irish Labour Party conference, which was defeated.
 Although remaining a Labour Party member, Langhammer is no longer active in the Party, or its Northern Ireland Constituency Party.

 Clash with UDA

 In 2001 Langhammer campaigned to have a permanent Police Service of Northern Ireland presence established in the loyalist Rathcoole area, where the South East Antrim Brigade of the Ulster Defence Association (UDA) was particularly noted for racketeering and violence.

 Following Langhammer's campaigning the police agreed to establish a clinic at a local community centre although this initiative raised the ire of the local UDA Brigadier John Gregg who saw it as a threat to his criminal empire.
 In September that same year a pipe bomb was left under Langhammer's car outside his Whiteabbey home although it exploded in the early hours with no one hurt.

 Other interests

-From 1994 until 1998, Langhammer was the Chair of the Northern Ireland Association of Citizens Advice Bureau.
+From 1994 until 1998, Langhammer was the Chair of the Northern Ireland Association of Citizens Advice Bureaux.
 He was subsequently the Chair of Playboard NI.

 He is a Director of Crusaders F.C.